-Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, the Manning Assistant Professor of Comparative Literature at Brown University.
-In 2011-12, Muhanna was a Visiting Fellow at the Stanford University Center for Democracy, Development, and the Rule of Law, and he earned his PhD in Near Eastern Languages & Civilizations from Harvard University in 2012.
-His principal research interests lie in Islamic intellectual history and classical Arabic literature, with a current focus on the encyclopaedic production of the Mamluk Empire (13th-15th centuries), and his dissertation was awarded the Bruce D. Craig Prize for Mamluk Studies.
+Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, the Manning Assistant Professor of Comparative Literature at Brown University and director of the Digital Islamic Humanities Project.
+He earned his PhD in Near Eastern Languages & Civilizations from Harvard University in 2012, was a fellow of the American Council of Learned Societies in 2015-16, and a Whiting Foundation Public Engagement Fellow in 2017-18.

-In addition to his academic scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker, The Nation, Foreign Policy, and The Guardian.
+In addition to his scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker, The Nation, Foreign Policy, and The Guardian.

 For media inquiries, please provide an email address and/or a telephone number via the contact page.